auth0/docs/articles/applications/guides/enable-universal-links.md

 ---
-description: Learn to enable Universal Links support for your Auth0 app in Xcode
+description: Learn to enable universal links support for your Auth0 app in Xcode.
 topics:
   - applications
   - ios